pragtical/pragtical.github.io/docs/user-guide/cli.md

 ## Available Commands

+* `edit`: Explicitly open files for editing on a new instance skipping the IPC system.
 * `list`: Display a list of available commands within the Pragtical CLI.
 * `help`: Display help information for the application or a specific command.
 * `pm`: Access the plugin manager to install, update, or manage plugins for Pragtical.
+* `repl`: Starts a basic Read–Eval–Print Loop.
+  `run`: Run a Lua script against the Pragtical runtime.

 If available, you can view more detailed usage of a specific command by running: